 Quick Answer: How is instant coffee made?

 Instant coffee is made by brewing and drying coffee grounds.
-The coffee beans are ground into an extremely fine powder and are then mixed with water to create a syrup-like substance.
+The coffee beans are ground into a fine powder and then mixed with water to create a syrup-like substance.
 This liquid is frozen or sprayed with hot air to dry it, creating small crystals ready for distribution.

-You can purchase instant coffee at most grocery stores or make instant coffee yourself with the same brewing method.
+You can purchase instant coffee at most grocery stores or make it yourself using the same brewing method.

 How Is Instant Coffee Made?
 (Everything You Need to Know)